 The composite skin/SMAS flap is then carefully elevated off the parotid–masseteric fascia.
 There is a natural glide plane between the SMAS and the parotid-masseteric fascia.
 The masseteric ligaments, located at the anterior border of the masseter are released, and dissection is carried anteriorly towards the oral commissure until the surgeon identifies the facial artery.

 The elevation of the deep plane is then focused superiorly by developing a pocket superficial to the lateral orbicularis oculi.
 This dissection is carried medially into the premaxillary space and nasofacial crease, where the composite flap transitions from skin/SMAS to skin/malar fat pad.
-The superior aspect of the zygomatic major muscle is clearly identified during this step.
+The superficial aspect of the zygomatic major muscle is clearly identified during this step.

 Sharp release of the zygomatic ligaments (now isolated between the superior and inferior deep plane pockets) is performed with care to stay superficial to the zygomatic muscle to protect the facial nerve branches innervating the muscle from below.